 A registered dietician (RD) is a board-certified food and nutrition expert.
 Like a lawyer or doctor, having the title of registered dietician means that they have gone through extensive schooling and maintain professional accreditation.

 A registered dietician will need to complete a one year dietetic internship, pass the registered dietician Exam, and keep up with continuing education requirements.

-Nutritionists and dieticians work with athletic organizations, schools, hospitals, or long-term care facilities to make expert recommendations on how to provide high quality nutrition to sustain an entire group of people.
+Nutritionists and dietitians work with athletic organizations, schools, hospitals, or long-term care facilities to make expert recommendations on how to provide high quality nutrition to sustain an entire group of people.

 Sports nutritionists work to keep whole teams functioning at their best by providing carefully researched and nutritional regimens.
 They may also work with individual patients or athletes to ensure that they are getting the nutrition needed to maintain peak performance.

 Many nutritionists also practice in a very similar way (operating on evidence-based practices) and base their decisions on studies which have proven time and time again to support their recommendation, but they are not legally obligated to do so.
 In some cases but not all, a registered dietician will be focused more on long-term chronic illnesses, while a nutritionist will focus more on promoting healthy choices and lifestyles for their patients and the general public.

 Registered dietitians rely on evidence based practice, controlled studies, and peer-reviewed findings.
 The research around diet, health, and exercise is constantly being added to and updated, so keeping up with different theories, conclusions, correlations, and causations is instrumental to the success of a Registered Dietician.

 Percent of Total (Based on 70,900 total jobs in 2018)

 Outpatient Care Centers

 - A registered dietitian works with individual patients to craft specialized diets and wellness plans to improve their quality of life and help reach their health goals.